Nigel Green: Screen career

 Green also appeared in a number of horror films, including Corridors of Blood (1958), The Masque of the Red Death (1964), The Skull (1965), Let's Kill Uncle (1966) and Countess Dracula (1971).
 His penultimate role was as McKyle the 'Electric Messiah', a mental patient believing himself to be God, in The Ruling Class (1972).

-His television appearances included The Adventures of Sir Lancelot, The Adventures of William Tell, The Other Man, Danger Man, The Power Game, The Avengers, Sherlock Holmes, Jason King, The Protectors and The Persuaders!.
+Green's television appearances included The Adventures of Sir Lancelot, The Adventures of William Tell, The Other Man, Danger Man, The Power Game, The Avengers, Sherlock Holmes, Jason King, The Protectors and The Persuaders!.

 Personal life

-Green's first wife was the actress Patricia Marmont.
-His second wife was the actress Pamela Gordon, with whom he had one daughter.
+Green's first wife was actress Patricia Marmont.
+His second wife was actress Pamela Gordon, with whom he had one daughter.

 Death

 Green died following an overdose of sleeping pills in 1972, aged 47.
 It is unknown if his death was intentional.
-Peter O'Toole said on his commentary on The Ruling Class that he believed Green was very depressed and that his death shortly after filming ended was a suicide, although Green's family believed it to be accidental.
-He was separated from Gordon at the time.
+Peter O'Toole said in his audio commentary for The Ruling Class that he believed Green was very depressed and that his death was a suicide, although Green's family believed it to be accidental.
+He was separated from his wife Pamela Gordon at the time.